-(i) In article one (XIV) of the Order for the words "the Board of Trade one (XIV) of the Order for the words "the Board of Trade subject to the consent of the Treasury" there shall be substituted the words "the Board of Trade subject to the words "the Resident Commissioner" and for the words "the Treasury" where the same last occur there shall be substituted the words "the Resident Commissioner."
+(j) In article one (XV) of the Order for the words "the Board of Trade subject to the consent of the Treasury" there shall be substituted the words "the Resident Commissioner," and for the words "the Treasury" where the same last occur there shall be substituted the words "the Resident Commissioner."

-(k) In article one (XVI) and (XXII) of the Order for the words "the Resident Commissioner."
+(k) In article one (XVI) and (XXII) of the Order for the words "the Treasury" there shall be substituted the words "the Resident Commissioner."

-(k) In article one (XXIV) of the Order for the words "the Resident Commissioner."
+(k) In article one (XVI) and (XXII) of the Order for the words "the Treasury" there shall be substituted the words "the Resident Commissioner."